 NOTE—The BFRP Trigger frame contains one or more User Info fields, each of which identifies an EHT beamformee.

-The SNR per subcarrier computation should be done on at least 4 subcarriers in a 26-tone RU.
-(TBD)
+The SNR per subcarrier computation should be done on at least 4 subcarriers in a 26-tone RU. (#PDT)

 35.5.4 Rules for generating segmented feedback